Lubbock business says ‘it stops now’ after windows shot out

-LUBBOCK, Texas – A Lubbock toy store, Hobbytown on 82nd Street said it is “tired of being stolen from” on a social media post after two windows were “shot out” in the early hours of August 27.
+LUBBOCK, Texas – A Lubbock toy store, Hobbytown on 82nd Street said it is “tired of being stolen from” on a social media post after two windows were “shot out” with what police believed to be a pellet gun in the early hours of August 27.

 The store manager detailed the cost to repair the two windows would be just over $3,000 and could take up to six weeks to fix.